EtchedPixels/FUZIX/docs/BankedZ80.md

 map_kernel: set the bank mapping up so that the kernel is mapped into memory.
 This routine should save and restore any registers it uses.

+map_kernel_di: the same function when called from a point where interrupts are known to be off.
+Usually this is the same as map_kernel but on a few platforms this can provide a useful optimization.

+map_kernel_restore: set the bank mapping to the kernel mapping as it was before the last call to a process or swap mapping.
+On a system with a simple single kernel mapping this is the same as map_kernel.

 map_process: map the process whose bank number is in (HL), or if NULL map the kernel.
 This function may corrupt HL and AF but no other registers.